 The ADJ pin of the device can be pulled above or below ground by as much as 7V without damaging the device.

-If the input is left open circuit or grounded, the ADJ pin will act like an open circuit when pulled below ground, and like a large resistor (typically 100k) in series with a diode when pulled above ground.
-If the input is powered by a voltage source, pulling the ADJ pin below the reference voltage will cause the device to try and force the current limit current out of the output.
+If the input is left open-circuit or grounded, the ADJ pin will act like an open-circuit when pulled below ground, and like a large resistor (typically 100k) in series with a diode when pulled above ground.
+If the input is powered by a voltage source, pulling the ADJ pin below the reference voltage will cause the device to current limit.
 This will cause the output to go to a unregulated high voltage.
 Pulling the ADJ pin above the reference voltage will turn off all output current.